 “The market right now is perfect for starting your own business.”

-According to the U.S. Census and Bureau of Labor Statistics, only half of small businesses make it through the first five years.
+According to the U.S. Census and Bureau of Labor Statistics, only half of the small businesses make it through the first five years.

 If the following reasons are your main motivators, then you need to think twice about whether you are the type of person who should be running a business of your own.
 In fact, it’s probably a terrible idea if these are your reasons.